 Introduction / History

-The Santals are part of the Austro-Asiatic family, distantly related to Vietnamese and Khmer.
-The Proto Australoids can be identified with some facial characteristics such as low forehead, thick lips, wide jaw and wavy hair.
-Historians believe that they were the ancestors of the tribal community residing in the eastern part of India (excluding hill portions).
+The Santals are part of the Austro-Asiatic family, distantly related to the Vietnamese and Khmer.
+Historians believe that they were the ancestors of the tribal community residing in the eastern part of India (excluding the hill portions).
 The Santal language, Santali, belongs to the Munda (or Mundari) branch of the Austro-Asiatic language family.
 There are dialectical variations in Santali.
 The main dialectical distinction is between Northern Santali, which is spoken by the great majority of Santals, and Southern Santali.
-The latter is spoken in the southern part of Bihar and in Orissa, While Northern Santali is spoken in most of Bihar and in West Bengal.
+The latter is spoken in the southern part of Bihar and in Odisha, while Northern Santali is spoken in most of Bihar and in West Bengal.
 Prior to the 19th century, the basic Santal subsistence pattern was hunting/gathering, but with an ever-increasing population and the rapidly decreasing game supply, the Santals have turned to agriculture as their main source of food.
 The latest statistics say that the Santal are 6% believers.
 The Santal speak their own language of Santhali.
 The complete Bible and the JESUS Film are available in this language.

 What Are Their Lives Like?